csechuan/kotlin-springboot-rest/README.md

 # kotlin-springboot-rest

-This is a demo project of RESTful API using Spring Boot and Kotlin.
+Demonstrates:
+- using Kotlin to write a RESTful API
+- using Docker to run the application